rgpass/llm-testing-lib/README.md

 ## Upcoming Improvements

-- Modify `index.ts` to be like a playground area for easier experimentation
 - List of what failed -- see which expectations failed (or why it failed from OpenAI's perspective)
 - UI+API for anyone to fork and deploy (perhaps using Next + Vercel)
 - Prompt comparison -- be able to compare accuracy of 2+ prompts, given a set of expectations